 |Mark Moccio is an active musician, both as a teacher and a performer!
 He teaches Secondary School music in the Catholic schools of the area, as well as solo and ensemble concertizing.
 Mr. Moccio is currently a member of the 13th Street Saxophone Quartet, in which he plays the Soprano Saxophone.

 This group performs unique arrangements of music, running the gamut from jazz to show-tunes to classical compositions.
 Mark received his Bachelor of Arts degree in Saxophone Performance from the West Virginia University.
 He has been teaching for over 10 years.

 |Robert Moore is a 2008 graduate from Virginia Wesleyan College in Virginia Beach where he studied philosophy and music.
 Upon returning to northern VA, he has taken courses at The Berklee College of Music under renowned musician Steve Vai.
 He has also studied percussion under local expert Marshall Maley.

 Coming from a family of talented musicians, he has been involved with music since an early age.
 He is an active performer and composer in the local area for the past 4 years and has locally instructed drums for much of that time.
-He can currently be seen performing with his hard rock group Epitome of the Weak.
+He can currently be seen performing with his hard rock group Wings Denied.
 He is a dedicated young professional who enjoys relaying his knowledge to eager and aspiring musicians.

 Joe Morton received his Bachelor’s of Music from George Mason University in saxophone performance.
 He has studied both classical and jazz saxophone with former Navy Band soloist Dale Underwood, current Army Band soloist Richard Parrell, and former Woody Herman band member James Carroll.